C-Sto/recursebuster/README.md

 It's like gobuster, but recursive!

-I wanted a recursive directory brute forcer that was fast, and had certain features.
+I wanted a recursive directory brute forcer that was fast, and had certain features (like header blacklisting, and recursion).
 It didn't exist, so I started writing this.
 In reality, I'll probably merge a lot of the functionality into github.com/swarley7/gograbber since that solves a similar problem and has cool features that I don't want to implement (phantomjs, ugh).
-For now, here it be!
+For now, it will do.

 ## Installation